Feldenkrais method: History

 Feldenkrais was critical of the appropriation of the term 'energy' to express immeasurable phenomena or to label experiences that people had trouble describing ...
 He was impatient when someone invoked energy in pseudoscientific 'explanations' that masked a lack of understanding.
-In such cases he urged skepticism and scientific discourse.
+In such cases, he urged skepticism and scientific discourse.
 He encouraged empirical and phenomenological narratives that could lead to insights.

+Beginning in the late 1950s, Feldenkrais traveled to teach in Europe and America.
+Several hundred people became certified Feldenkrais practitioners through trainings he held in San Francisco from 1975 to 1978 and in Amherst, Massachusetts, from 1980 to 1984.